liuyuxue97/Viz-exercises/Smily Face/README.md

-An example showing the capabilities of VizHub.
+An example showing a smily face